Gangezilla/housies/README.md

 ### To fix

 [ ] - session doesnt mantain for some reason.
-[ ] - need to replace github with facebook, shouldnt be too hard.
+[x] - need to replace github with facebook, shouldnt be too hard.
-[] - make database for homes.
+[x] - make database for homes.
 DB - Homes
-[] - make database for reviews.
+[x] - make database for reviews.
 DB - Reviews
 [] - relational on id, so you can find all reviews for a house.

+### DONE
+- User can log in to their facebook account

+### To Do
+- user can select their house, from a google address drop down box and add a review.
+- user can select a house from a drop down google box and see all reviews. if there are no reviews, they are prompted to add one.

 DB SCHEMA: